Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 4. Take a Walk After Big Meals

-A 10-15 minute walk after eating can significantly reduce post-meal glucose spikes by helping muscles utilise the incoming glucose for energy rather than storage.
+A 10–15 minute walk after eating can significantly reduce post-meal glucose spikes by helping muscles utilise the incoming glucose for energy rather than storage.
+This is one of the simplest and most effective habits I adopted during my own metabolic recovery — the research backs it up and it costs nothing.

 5. Monitor and Adjust